nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Configure-nOps-Kubernetes-Agent-on-EKS.md

 ---

-**Note:** If you have previously installed the container-insights (nops-k8s-agent) and want to migrate to the unified installation of agents, please refer to this [migration guide](https://help.nops.io/Migration-nOps-Kubernetes-Agent-on-EKS.html).
+{% include note.html content="If you have previously installed the container-insights (nops-k8s-agent) and want to migrate to the unified installation of agents, please refer to this [migration guide](https://help.nops.io/Migration-nOps-Kubernetes-Agent-on-EKS.html)." %}